-An agreement with the Minnesota State College and Universities (MnSCU) provides that ARCC's Associate in Arts Degree or MnTC will satisfy all of the lower-division general education requirements of any of the Minnesota State Universities.
+An agreement with the Minnesota State College and Universities (MnSCU) provides that Anoka-Ramsey's associate in arts degree or MnTC will satisfy all of the lower-division general education requirements of any of the Minnesota State Universities.

 An agreement with the University of Minnesota-Twin Cities provides that the MnTC will satisfy the University's liberal educational requirements.
-ARCC also has agreements with private and out-of-state schools including Augsburg College, Hamline University, College of St. Scholastica, Concordia University-St. Paul, University of Wisconsin-River Falls, and the University of North Dakota that allow easy transfer of the AA degree.
+Anoka-Ramsey also has agreements with private and out-of-state schools including Augsburg College, Hamline University, College of St. Scholastica, Concordia University-St. Paul, University of Wisconsin-River Falls, Saint Mary's University, and the University of North Dakota that allow easy transfer of the AA degree.